rchain/board/Bylaws.md

 preceding sentence will not, however:

-1) apply to any Director who is an Officer of RChain at the time of his or her election or appointment;or
+1) apply to any Director who is an Officer of RChain at the time of his or her election or appointment; or

-2) prevent a person who would otherwise be ineligible for election or appointment to an additional consecutive term from later being elected or appointed to a new term after a period of at least two years has elapsed since his or her last service as a Director, or from being appointed to serve for an additional one-year term by no less than a sixtyseven percent (67%) majority vote of the elected Directors.
+2) prevent a person who would otherwise be ineligible for election or appointment to an additional consecutive term from later being elected or appointed to a new term after a period of at least two years has elapsed since his or her last service as a Director, or from being appointed to serve for an additional one-year term by no less than a sixty- seven percent (67%) majority vote of the elected Directors.

 All elected Directors must also, at the time of their election and during their respective terms of office, satisfy such standards of independence as are prescribed by the Nominating and